muratk5n/thirdwave/en/README.md

 ---

-"US approves potential sale to Australia of services for SM-6 and SM-2 IIIC missiles"
+Jane's Defense: "US approves potential sale to Australia of services for SM-6 and SM-2 IIIC missiles"

 ---